Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Structure of the Riemann surface.

-With these definitions, when a point $\xu$ is close to a Stokes curve, the fiber of ${\cal S}'$ over $\xu$ has flaps that are too thin for our purposes.
-E.g., ${\cal S}'$ does not ``see'' the singularity $-s_1(\xu)$ on the second sheet just before $\xu$ crosses $L_1$ from the zone A to the zone B. In order to include this information, for $\xu$ along (i.e. canonical distance $<\delta/2$ from) the curve $L_0$, internal Stokes curves $L_j,L'_j,L''_j$, $j=1,2$, generalized Stokes curves $L_3$ and $L'_3$ we will glue to ${\cal S}'$ additional subsets, and the resulting open manifold will be our ${\cal S}$.
+\private{REPHRASE and include in the text if possible.
+The sizes of the flaps are chosen according to the following principle: they are $\delta$ except for $\xu\in {\cal U}_{L,\delta/2}$, $L\in {\cal L}$, in which case some another singularity approaches the cut on the second sheet from the given side, in which the flap is drawn right up to the singularity \bf clumsy sentence, maybe an example will help; what means second sheet? what means right up to? they are of {\it size} $\delta$. \\ With these definitions, when a $\xu\in {\cal U}_{L,\delta/2, \Box}$, $L\in {\cal L}$, the fiber of ${\mathcal S}'$ over $\xu$ has flaps that are too thin for our purposes.
+E.g., ${\mathcal S}'$ does not ``see'' the singularity $-s_1(\xu)$ on the second sheet just before $\xu$ crosses $L_1$ from the region A to the region B. In order to include this information, for $\xu\in {\cal U}_{L,\delta/2, \Box}$, $L\in \{L_0\}\cup {\cal L}_{iS}$, we will glue to the fiber of ${\mathcal S}'$ over $\xu$ additional subsets as described below, and the resulting open manifold will be our ${\mathcal S}$. }